devchallenges-io/curriculum/2-responsive-web/1-html-css/13-accessibility.md

 User testing with individuals who have disabilities is invaluable as it provides real-world insight into the usability of the site.
 This direct feedback ensures that solutions are not just technically compliant but also genuinely user-friendly.

-By combining both automated and manual testing methods, developers can create more accessible web experiences.
-Engaging users with disabilities throughout this process promotes inclusivity and helps to elevate the quality of the final product.

 ## 6. Resources for Web Accessibility Standards and Education

 Accessing reliable and authoritative resources is crucial when pursuing web accessibility.
 The World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI) stands out as a primary source of information and guidance.
 Here are some key offerings from the W3C WAI: